Physical processes in protoplanetary disks: Disk evolution

 The presence of a stellar magnetic torque violates the assumption of a zero-torque boundary condition, though the steady-state solution we derived previously (equation~\ref{eq_disk_steady}) will generally still apply at sufficiently large radius.
 The strong radial dependence of the stellar magnetic torque means that there is only a narrow window of parameters where the torque will be significant yet still allow the disk to extend to the stellar surface.
 More commonly, a dynamically significant stellar field will disrupt the inner disk entirely, yielding a magnetospheric regime of accretion in which the terminal phase of accretion is along stellar magnetic field lines.
-The disruption (or magnetospheric) radius $r_m$ can be estimated in various ways \cite{konigl91}, but all yield the same scaling as the spherical Alfv\'en radius,
+The disruption (or magnetospheric) radius $r_m$ can be estimated in various ways \cite{konigl91}, but all yield the same scaling as the spherical Alfv\'en radius that is obtained by equating the magnetic pressure of a dipolar field to the ram pressure of spherical infall,

-where $B_*$ is the stellar surface field (defined such that $B_* R_*^3$ is the dipole moment) and $k$ a constant of the order of unity.
+Here $B_*$ is the stellar surface field (defined such that $B_* R_*^3$ is the dipole moment) and $k$ a constant of the order of unity.
 Taking $k=1$ for a Solar mass star,

 Often, the magnetospheric radius is comparable to the co-rotation radius.
+This is to some extent expected, since if $r_m$ is substantially different from $r_{\rm co}$ the magnetic torque acting on the star will tend to modify $P$ in the direction of reducing the difference.